ceph/ceph/doc/glossary.rst

         Hybrid OSD
                 Refers to an OSD that has both HDD and SSD drives.

+        librados
+                An API that can be used to create a custom interface to a Ceph storage cluster. ``librados`` makes it possible to interact with Ceph Monitors and with OSDs.
+See :ref:`Introduction to librados <librados-intro>`.
+See :ref:`librados (Python)
+                <librados-python>`.

 	LVM tags
                 Extensible metadata for LVM volumes and groups.
 It is used to store Ceph-specific information about devices and its